AUD/USD, NZD/USD, USD/CNY – Asian Session Daily Forecast

 USD/CNY

-USD/CNY has recorded slight losses on Tuesday.
-In the European session, the pair is trading at 7.0572, down 0.14% on the day.
+USD/CNY has posted small losses on Wednesday.
+In the European session, the pair is trading at 7.0577, down 0.11% on the day.

 USD/CNY Technical Analysis

-USD/CNY has tested support at 7.0592 for a fourth straight day, but is clearly having difficulty consolidating below this stubborn line.
-The 50-EMA, which is just below 7.08, has been above the pair for several days, signaling a downtrend.
+USD/CNY continues to test support at 7.0592.
+The pair is clearly having difficulty consolidating below this resilient line.
+The 50-EMA, which is at 7.078, has been acting as a resistance line and could signal that the pair is on the verge of a downward trend.
 I expect USD/CNY to continue to test support at 7.0592 – if this line breaks, it would be a significant breakthrough.
 Below, there is support at the round number of 7.0400.

 NZD/USD